hlatourette/study/CONTRIBUTING.md

 ## <a name="requests"></a> Questions, Bugs, Features

-### <a name="questions"></a> Got a Question?

-Email me at (hlatourette@gmail.com)

-### <a name="issue"></a> Found an Issue or Bug?

-If you find a bug in the source code, you can help by submitting an issue to the [GitHub Repository][github].
+If you find a bug in the source code or would like to request a feature (i.e. cs concept to be included), you can help by submitting an issue to the [GitHub Repository][github].

-### <a name="feature"></a> Missing a Feature?

-You can request a new feature or section to be added by submitting an issue to the [GitHub Repository][github-issues].

 ## <a name="submit"></a> Issue Submission Guidelines

-Before you submit your issue search the archive.
-If your issue appears to be a new bug or feature, and hasn't been reported or requested, open an issue.
+Before you submit your issue search the archive to make sure it's not a duplicate.
+If your issue appears to be a new bug or feature open an issue.

 The "[new issue][github-new-issue]" form contains a number of prompts that you should fill out to make it easier to understand and categorize the issue.

 ## <a name="submit-pr"></a> Pull Request Submission Guidelines

 Before you submit your pull request consider the following guidelines:

 * Search [GitHub][github-pulls] for an open or closed Pull Request